Things to do in Vilnius in February

 Lithuanian national flag raised on every national holiday.

-1st of March: Shrovetide (Uzgavenes)
+17th of February: Shrovetide (Uzgavenes)

 Shrovetide celebration in Lithuania